MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ```none
 C:\> docker network create -d transparent -o com.docker.network.windowsshim.vlanid=11 MyTransparentNetwork
 ```
+**Note: Ensure that your host network adapter (physical) is in trunk mode to enable the flow of tagged traffic between container host endpoints and endpoints that are external to your host.**

+>When you set the VLAN ID for a network, you are setting VLAN isolation for any container endpoints that will be attached to that network; you are configuring the container host's virtual network adapter and switch to associate your container network with the specified VLAN, *and to drop/ignore the traffic of any other VLAN* (regardless of whether or not it is addressed to an endpoint on your container network).

 ### Specify the DNS Suffix and/or the DNS Servers of a Network